 The Hess Art Collection

-As is evident by the caliber of the art gallery, Donald Hess collects art with an uncanny ability to identify lesser known artists who often go on to become well-known and highly-respected in their disciplines.
-Once he connects with an artist, Donald is committed to each artist throughout their career.
+As is evident by the caliber of the art gallery, the Hess-Persson family collects art with an uncanny ability to identify lesser known artists who often go on to become well-known and highly-respected in their disciplines.
+Once he connected with an artist, Donald was committed to each artist throughout their career.